 Related features such as weather resistance, disassembly of the whole and of subsets, securities, lighting, electrical works ... will be integrated according to the needs.

-Taking into account local extreme weather conditions in winter will be an important challenge of the project, necessitating the selection of appropriate materials (resistant to low temperatures) and the design of special devices in connection with the ventilation system of the soundproofing enclosures.
+Taking into account local extreme weather conditions in winter will be an important challenge of the project, necessitating, for this industrial soundproofing hardware, the selection of appropriate materials (resistant to low temperatures) and the design of special devices in connection with the ventilation system of the noise reducing enclosures.